MISSION

 Mari Fluegeman (they/them) is a dramaturg and Director of New Works for Theatre Prometheus.
 Mari has been a part of Theatre Prometheus since late 2019.
 They’ve since dramaturged many of Prometheus’ world premieres and developmental workshops, including the wolf you feed by Darcy Parker Bruce (world premiere), Votaress by Caitlin Partridge (developmental workshop & public reading at the Kennedy Center), and Dua by Robin Berl.
 They love advocating for new plays and the amazing playwrights who write them.
 Past training includes a literary fellowship at the American Shakespeare Center; dramaturgy fellowship at the Kennedy Center New Play Dramaturgy Intensive; program ambassador for the Ground Floor at Berkeley Rep. Mari is a 2015 graduate of Centre College in Danville, KY, where they received a B.A. in Dramatic Arts and English.

-DANIELLE SCOTT, PROGRAMMING ASSOCIATE
+MARLEY KABIN, PROGRAMMING ASSOCIATE